M-Pineapple/Claude-Project-Coordinator/README.md

 - Uses JSON-RPC for MCP communication
 - Async/await for modern Swift concurrency
 - Actor-based architecture for thread safety
+- Comprehensive input validation and security hardening

 ## License

 MIT License - feel free to use this in your own projects!

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for detailed version history and security improvements.

 ## Acknowledgments